-The total net fixed assets of the District increased by 4.16% in fiscal year 2015-2016.
-Capital assets net of accumulated depreciation increased from \$40,997,283 to \$42,704,122.
-The District added new capital assets to the asset base that exceeded the depreciation expense of existing assets.
+The total net fixed assets of the District decreased by 0.31% in fiscal year 2016-2017.
+Capital assets net of accumulated depreciation decreased from \$42,704,122 to \$42,569,924.
+The District's depreciation expense exceeded the amount of capital assets that were added to the asset base.

-The sewer capital assets of the District increased from \$35,716,200 to \$37,139,023.
-The District spent approximately \$37,000 replacing sewer manholes throughout the District.
-The District purchased Effluent Pumps for the Sewer Treatment Plant costing approximately \$29,000.
-The District spent approximately \$45,000 updating the Wastewater Facilities Five Year Plan and updating the permit fees specifically the Plant Investment Charge.
-The District spent approximately \$47,000 rewiring the pond pump station and adding an electrical line to pond 1 for monitoring pond water levels.
-The District spent approximately \$83,000 updating the golf course irrigation control system and replacing the pipe that crosses the river to the golf course.
-The Sewer Department also replaced a pickup truck costing approximately \$33,000 with an additional \$20,500 in sewer specific tool box and crane equipment for the new pickup truck.
-The Sewer Department added approximately \$1,100,000 in donated sewer extensions.
+The sewer capital assets of the District increased from \$37,139,023 to \$37,371,059.
+The District spent approximately \$10,000 replacing sewer manholes throughout the District.
+The District purchased Effluent Pumps for the Sewer Treatment Plant costing approximately \$11,000.
+The District spent approximately \$12,000 updating the Wastewater Facilities Five Year Plan and updating the permit fees specifically the Plant Investment Charge.
+The District spent approximately \$31,000 rewiring the pond pump station and adding an electrical line to pond 1 for monitoring pond water levels.
+The Sewer Department also added equipment to a pickup truck costing approximately \$8,300, and shared the cost of a plow truck with the water department costing \$46,000.
+The Sewer Department shared the cost of office equipment costing approximately \$11,000.
+The Sewer Department added \$124.908 in donated sewer extensions.
 The District continues to recognize the Search and Rescue Building on the books of the District.
 The District added another \$6,000 in fiscal 2015-2016.
 There is an agreement with the Big Sky Search and Rescue stipulating the circumstances under which the building may eventually revert to the District.
 However, the District anticipates this to be a perpetual agreement as long as the Big Sky Search and Rescue operates out of the current building.

-The water capital assets increased from \$19,113,398 to \$20,354,133.
-The District spent approximately \$7,100 updating the Capital Improvement Plan and incorporating a Plant Investment Charge for the Water System.
-The District built the first ultraviolet light disinfection system in the State of Montana spending approximately \$655,000 on construction and another \$39,000 on related engineering costs for the new disinfection system.
-The District spent approximately \$8,200 on new pumps for the Cascade Booster Station.
-The District spent approximately \$11,200 replacing fire hydrants.
-The District installed new water meter equipment costing approximately \$39,300.
-The District also added approximately \$440,000 in donated water extensions.
+The water capital assets increased from \$20,354,133 to \$21,015,830.
+The District spent approximately \$4,500 updating the Capital Improvement Plan and incorporating a Plant Investment Charge for the Water System.
+The District spent approximately \$12,000 for the Cascade Wells Testing Phase of the water treatment project.
+The District built the first ultraviolet light disinfection system in the State of Montana spending approximately \$15,000 finishing the project this fiscal year.
+The District spent approximately \$4,500 on additional new pumps for the Cascade Booster Station.
+The District spent approximately \$70,000 rehabilitating the Mountain 500K gallon tank.
+The District spent approximately \$46,000 replacing pressure reducing valve vaults.
+The District retired two trucks in the water department and added two new pickups and shared the cost of the plow truck.
+The District spent approximately \$90,000 for vehicles in the Water Department.
+The Water Department added computers, GPS equipment, Water Leak Locating Equipment, and tablet costing approximately \$70,000.
+The District updated the SCADA Equipment half of which was paid this fiscal year the second half next fiscal year total cost approximately \$112,000.
+The District installed new water meter equipment costing approximately \$62,000.
+The District also added \$270,192 in donated water extensions.

-The total long-term liabilities associated with the existing State Revolving Fund Loans of both systems decreased to \$10,343,000 from \$11,448,000.
+The total long-term liabilities associated with the existing State Revolving Fund Loans of both systems decreased to \$9,214,000 from \$10,343,000.
 The District used low interest rate loans from the State Revolving Loan Program to finance both water and sewer projects.
 In July of 2013 the District refinanced the three water loans through the State Revolving Loan Program two at 2.00% and the larger dollar loan at 2.25%.
 The two sewer loans were both refinanced at 2.25% in May of 2013.